44 Acres with Wide Trails, Towering Oaks

 Historic Topsfield Property Threatened by Development

-Greenbelt seeks community support for the conservation of Donibristle Farm; a grass-roots effort to permanently protect 44 acres of beautiful wooded hillside located on Hill Street and Rowley Bridge Road in Topsfield.
+Can you help Greenbelt permanently protect Donibristle Farm?
+Join our grass-roots effort to conserve 44 acres of beautiful wooded hillside located on Hill Street and Rowley Bridge Road in Topsfield.

 Once the country estate of renowned historian James Duncan Phillips, the property features beautiful, towering mature oaks and an extensive, wide trail system.